samiuljoy/dotfiles-and-more/Readme.md

 ### In gtk-3.0/

-If you're using i3, font's by default don't have antialiased and hinting enabled and gui applications open in default bright themes, hence, to enable dark colorschme and antialising and hinting, these settings have been included.
+If you're using i3, font's by default don't have antialiased and hinting enabled and gui applications open in default bright themes, hence, to enable dark colorscheme and antialising and hinting, these settings have been included.
 You'll have to manually place the settings under $HOME/.config/gtk-3.0/settings.ini.

 ### Stuffs in `i3/config`